Carlo Taormina: Legal proceedings

-Despite having supported liberal opinions like the institution of homosexual civil unions during his political activity, Taormina made some controversial statements to La Zanzara in 2013, saying that he did not want to hire homosexual collaborators in his office.
+Despite having supported liberal opinions like the institution of homosexual civil unions in Italy during his political activity, Taormina made some controversial statements to La Zanzara in 2013, saying that he did not want to hire homosexual collaborators in his office.
 (Note: Taormina had said: "Gays have physical and mental anomalies, the majority of people think so.
 Homosexuals are abnormal, they have physical and genetic anomalies. ...
 I believe that we can know before birth, because there are genetic anomalies. ...
-Why do you have to impose your opinion on me, I think so and I won't let it shut my mouth.
+Why do you have to impose your opinion on me, I think so and I will not let it shut my mouth.
 Some things disgust me.
 I have a crisis of rejection, I feel like vomiting.
 It disgusts me to see two people of the same sex doing dirty things.
 Relationships between men disgust me, they are sick people.
-However, as long as they don't bother others... [to the question: what if he had a gay son?]
+However, as long as they do not bother others... [to the question: what if he had a gay son?]
 It would be an insurmountable tragedy.
 Of course violence cannot be exercised, resignation is needed.
-If he finds a separate residence I'm fine with that.
+If he finds a separate residence I am fine with that.
 Kick him out?
 I would put him in a position to live in another house, not in my house.
 It has its habits, its needs and its acquaintances.
 I wouldn't allow it.
 At my house no no. ... public opinion is heterosexual, there is no doubt.
 We are not all in the same conditions.")
 The Bergamo Labour Court, following the appeal filed by the Advocate Association for LGBTI Rights – Lenford Network considered that Taormina's expressions were, as discriminatory towards homosexuals, suitable to dissuade certain subjects from submitting their candidacies to professional study and therefore likely to hinder their access to work or make it more difficult, in violation of the rules protecting equal treatment in terms of employment and working conditions.
 For this reason, Taormina was sentenced on 6 August 2014 to pay €10,000 as compensation for damages.
-Following the sentencing, he challenged the measure on freedom of expression grounds, asking for its reform to the Brescia Court of Appeal, which rejected his appeal on 23 January 2015, (Note: For the sentence, see "Sentenza n.
-529/2014 pubbl. il 23/01/2015" (2015)) and confirmed the first instance measure sentence of 11 December 2014.
-He subsequently presented a further appeal to Italy's Supreme Court of Cassation, which involved the Court of Justice of the European Union after the Supreme Court of Cassation asked whether such a homophobic statement constitute discrimination in access to work.
+Following the first-instance sentence, he challenged the measure on freedom of expression grounds, asking for its reform to the Brescia Court of Appeal, which explained the reasonings for rejecting his appeal on 23 January 2015, (Note: For the sentence, see "Sentenza n.
+529/2014 pubbl. il 23/01/2015" (2015)) and upheld his conviction on 11 December 2014.
+He subsequently presented a further appeal to the Supreme Court of Cassation, which involved the Court of Justice of the European Union after the Supreme Court of Cassation asked whether such a homophobic statement constitute discrimination in access to work.
 On 23 April 2020, the Court of Justice of the European Union confirmed the conviction and the payment of €10,000 in compensation.